BitcoinDesign/Guide/guide/daily-spending-wallet/activity.md

 ### Smart organization

-The Lightning network makes micropayments economically and technically viable.
+The Lightning Network makes micropayments economically and technically viable.
 For example, as a user listens to a podcast, they may stream 10 sats per minute to the host as a thank you.
 This can easily result in a cluttered activity list, which can be remedied via automatic grouping.

 {% include image-gallery.html pages = page.imagesGrouping %}